mmxgn/genre-recognition/README.md

 ## Deploying with `docker-compose`

 You can find a flask microservice for the classifier in the `docker` directory.
 First you need to place `features_classifier.pkl` from `models/` or Releases in the `docker/classifier/models` directory.
-Then you can build and run the microserve with:
+Then you can build and run the microservice with:

 ```bash
 $ cd docker